Little Fear of Lightning: Synopsis

 On November 2, 1985, a teenage Wade Tillman visits Hoboken, New Jersey with a group of Jehovah's Witnesses.
 A girl from a local street gang leads Wade into a hall of funhouse mirrors and pretends to seduce him to steal his clothes and belongings.
 Moments later, Adrian Veidt's genetically-engineered squid is teleported into New York City.
 The psychic blast kills almost everyone in its vicinity, but Wade survives, seemingly because he was surrounded by mirrors.
 However, he remains traumatized from the incident for life.

 In 2019, Wade maintains a cover identity as a market research consultant, and runs regular group therapy sessions for others suffering PTSD from the squid attack.
 Laurie instructs the Tulsa police to search for the church in the Seventh Kavalry videos.
 She informs Wade that she bugged his desk and overheard him talking to Angela about a bottle of pills, and asks to know what Wade told her, but Wade declines.
 The next day, Wade visits his ex-wife Cynthia, a biomedical researcher to whom he gave the pills for inspection.
 Cynthia reveals that the pills contained Nostalgia, an illegal drug partially derived from human brains allowing consumers to experience the memories of the harvestee.

 At one of his support group sessions, Wade meets a new visitor named Renee, who takes him to a bar where the two drink and flirt.
 As Renee leaves, Wade realizes the truck picking her up belongs to the Seventh Kavalry.
 He follows the truck to an abandoned building, where he finds the set of the church in the videos and the Kavalry testing a teleportation device.
 Wade is captured, and one Kavalry member reveals himself as Senator Joseph Keene Jr. Keene explains that both he and Judd Crawford assumed leadership of the Tulsa branch of the Kavalry to maintain peace after the White Night, and coerces Wade to learn from Angela what she knows of Judd's murderer.
 In exchange, Joe shows Wade a video made by Adrian Veidt on November 1, 1985 that explains his staging of the squid attack to future President Robert Redford.

 The next day, a shaken Wade brings Angela to his desk to return the pills and asks her what she knows about Judd's death.
 She tells him that Will, her grandfather, was responsible, unaware of Laurie's audio bug.
 Laurie comes out to arrest Angela, but Angela ingests the entire bottle of Nostalgia pills before she is escorted to a cell.
-Wade returns home, unaware that an armed group of Kavalry members have followed him home.
+Wade returns home, unaware that an armed group of Kavalry members have followed him.

 Meanwhile, Adrian Veidt dons a survival suit tied to a lifeline, and is launched via catapult out of his prison.
 He emerges on Jupiter's Europa, surrounded by corpses of numerous Phillips and Crookshanks clones.
 He uses their bodies to write out a message (of which only "SAVE ME D" is revealed) to a nearby satellite.
 The Game Warden yanks Veidt back by his lifeline, and informs him that he is under arrest.